ducksrfr/mac_admin/README.md

 ### Scripts

-The scripts folder contains helpful scripts compatible with macOS High Sierra.
+The scripts folder contains helpful scripts compatible with macOS Mojave and High Sierra.

 * resetTCC_mic_camera
   * Resets the camera and microphone properties in the TCC database